Back to index

 Customizing the message that a webhook sends

-you will see a JSON editor that allows you to add and remove specific fields.
-The bottom of that screen lists all available “magic words” that are replaced when the message is generated.
-The magic words change depending on the fields that are enabled for that object.Testing a webhook
+After you create a new webhook you will automatically arrive at a screen where you can edit the contents of the “payload”, the message the webhook sends.
+If you click Custom you will see a JSON editor that allows you to add and remove specific fields.
+The bottom of that screen lists all available “magic words” that will be replaced with relevant content when the message is generated.
+The magic words change depending on the fields that are enabled for that object.

 Active message queue